 “I’m thrilled,” said state Sen. Robert Martwick, who sponsored the legislation.
 “It’s been a long fight.”

 The bill establishes the city’s first school board elections in November 2024 in which 10 members will be elected to serve four-year terms.
-The mayor will appoint the remaining 11 members to serve two-year terms.
-In 2026, Chicago residents will be able to vote for all 21 of the members.
+The mayor will appoint the remaining 10 members and the board president, each serving a single two-year term.
+In 2026, the 10 appointed seats and board president will be up for election.
+By 2027, the board will be fully elected.
+Beyond that, the school board will have staggered elections, with half of the seats up for election every two years.

 In addition to the moratorium on school closures, the bill includes language to prevent individuals with conflicts of interest from serving on the board and establishes a Diversity Advisory Board to be appointed by the mayor to help guide the elected school board on education issues.